 Links to recent posts below.

-The 2016 Presidential Election is two months old and Donald Trump is still the winner.
+The 2016 Presidential Election is 7 months old and Donald Trump is still the winner.
 Democrats are continuing to try to explain this loss as the product of Russian hacking, a ludicrous position.
 On January 12, here my post “The Russian Hacking Story, in a Nutshell, describes this simple deal. describes the Russian hacking in a Nutshell.
 It’s a quick and easy read.

 This blog is about current events, politics, and sports.
 The archives contain posts on such subjects as “Baseball’s Timeless Appeal” here This article has appeared in national publications and is my favorite article, and other posts ranging from Climate Change to Baseball Pennant Races.
 For insight to the way MLB pennants are determined, see “Fifth Game Theory” for an explanation of why one game in five determines the pennant winner. here Every baseball fan should understand this concept.